Matīss Akuraters: Biography

-In year 2008 "Lidojošais Paklājs" (The Flying Carpet) won the nomination- best alternative music album in Latvian Music Awards for the album "Lidojošais Paklājs".
+In year 2008 "Lidojošais Paklājs" (The Flying Carpet) was nominated for the best alternative music album in Latvian Music Awards for the album "Lidojošais Paklājs".

 In 2012, Matīss Akuraters joined Latvian indie-rock band Them Lemons as a drummer.
 The band is not currently active.

-In 2014 recorded CD with choir "Mūza" and went on tour in France, Provence.

-In 2014 joined Guitarist Gatis Ziema to record an album, currently band is on high demand, playing live concerts in 2015.
+In 2014, he recorded CD with choir "Mūza" and went on tour in France, Provence.
+In 2014, he joined Guitarist Gatis Ziema to record an album, currently band is on high demand, playing live concerts in 2015.

-Matiss recently returned from India where he spent 5 months deepening his knowledge of playing tabla.
+Akuraters spent 5 months in India, deepening his knowledge of playing tabla.